Ben105m/rtd-tutorial/docs/source/functions.rst

 set_natural_elements()
 -------------------------

-Set a pre-defined list of natural elements compositions.
+Pre-define a list of natural elements compositions.
 Each element is named after its chemical symbol, then followed by the locution "Nat".
 For exemple :